 We want everyone in our school to make excellent progress, and to achieve the very best that they can, in all aspects of their education, regardless of any Special Educational Needs or Disabilities that they may have.
-We have high aspirations and expectations for all of our students.
+We have high aspirations and expectations for all of our students and offer an inclusive curriculum.